Alexia Gardner: Family

-Alexia's family is centred in music, her sister, niece, father and cousins are all musicians, which brings no surprise that at times she features her family members for events, for example at new years 2012–13 Alexia featured her niece Alexia Hope for a duet version of "Mo betta blues" and her niece reprised "No one" by Alicia Keys.
-Her husband and herself have strong ties with Switzerland and therefore have a strong relationship with the Swiss Consulate in New York which sponsored her debut.
+Music is central to Alexia's family life; her sister, niece, father, and cousins are all musicians.
+It's no wonder that she often showcases her family members at events.
+For instance, on New Year's 2012–13, Alexia collaborated with her niece Alexia Hope for a duet version of "Mo betta blues," and her niece performed a rendition of Alicia Keys' "No one."
+Alexia and her husband have deep connections with Switzerland, fostering a strong relationship with the Swiss Consulate in New York, which sponsored her debut.

 Artistry

 Voice

 Alexia's vocal range spans three octaves.
 With a very round and toned lower register and a beautiful falsetto which comes from her classical and operatic training from her youth.
 Alexia has said on multiple occasions that her music is Jazz or a Jazz fusion with elements of R&B, Pop and Reggae all fused together.

 Influences

 Alexia names her influences as Barbra Streisand because she "taught me (Alexia) that my voice was my instrument and I have to care for it.", although in the starting of her career she was influenced by Diana Ross and later Sarah Vaughn.